ctlab/GADMA/docs/source/examples/custom_model_example.rst

     # Upper bound: 100, 100, 5, 10, 10

-    # How many repeates to run and how many processes to use.
+    # How many repeats to run and how many processes to use.
     Number of repeats: 2
     Number of processes: 2